Board of Directors

 Sara finds great value as an active board member in her local dietetic association.
 She has served multiple positions at both the district and state level.
 She was recognized as Outstanding Dietitian of the Year by the SCAND in 2017.

 Sara is also active with the Cystic Fibrosis Foundation (CFF).
-Last year she was selected as one of Charleston’s Finest by the South Carolina CFF and raised over $8,000 for the organization.
-She now serves as a Charleston’s Finest committee member and mentor.
+Previously, she was selected as one of Charleston’s Finest by the South Carolina CFF and raised over $8,000 for the organization.

 Annual Meeting Chair-Elect